Islandora/islandora_solution_pack_compound/README.md

 This module requires the following modules/libraries:

 * [Islandora](https://github.com/islandora/islandora)

+This module has the following as optional requirements for certain features:

+For Islandora Compound Object JAIL Display:

 * [JAIL](https://github.com/sebarmeli/JAIL) library
-    * If utilizing the lazy loading image ability of the solution pack, enable the "Islandora Compound Object JAIL Display" block and ensure the JAIL library is present within sites/all/libraries/JAIL.

 ## Installation